michaelbaluja/PyCurator/README.md

 * [Dryad](https://datadryad.org/stash)
   * A lightly curated generalist repository for datasets, with a soft limit of 300 GB/dataset.
 Assigns the CC0 public domain dedication to all submissions.
 * [UC San Diego Library Digital Collections](https://library.ucsd.edu/dc)
   * Contains a small number of ML research objects, which have been lightly curated.
-Offers a variety of licenses; encourages CC-BY (????????)
+Offers a variety of licenses; default is CC-BY.
 * [Harvard Dataverse](https://dataverse.harvard.edu/)
   * Offers tiered curation with deposits and a limit of 1 TB.
 In addition to serving as a repository for research data, depositors can submit their data and code as a container “dataverse” with all necessary data and metadata.
 CC0 is highly encouraged, and applied by default.